-Unsustainable forestry practices during paper pulp sourcing can result in deforestation, decreased biodiversity, land and water degradation, and climate change impacts.
-To reduce the risk of deforestation impacts, manufacturers should source paper pulp from suppliers that have been verified by a credible certification program for sustainable forestry practices.
+Unsustainable paper pulp sourcing can result in deforestation, decreased biodiversity, land and water degradation, and climate change impacts.
+Manufacturers should source paper pulp from suppliers that have been verified by a credible certification program for sustainable forestry practices.

 Use of Resources